-A few years later, the Royal British navy was searching for a hard-wearing, sailor-proof coat, and so the British Admiralty commissioned the duffle coat, which turned out to be a great success and was thereafter worn on military ships around the world.
+A few years later, the Royal British Navy was searching for a hard-wearing, sailor-proof coat, and so the British Admiralty commissioned the duffle coat, which turned out to be a great success and was after that worn on military ships around the world.

 Even though John Partridge designed the British duffle coat, he clearly was inspired by the Polish “frock” coat.
 It was first introduced around 1820 and gained some popularity in continental Europe in the 1850’s.
 Just like the modern duffle coat, it was tailored with a hood and a horizontal toggle closure.
 Of course, back then pockets were not part of a coat and was worn more closely fitted than the bulky cut of the British Navy, but nevertheless, there is a great resemblance.
 Toggle closures have rarely been used in menswear for the last 200 years.